beginning of content

 Sometimes carpal tunnel syndrome resolves on its own.
 If you are pregnant, your carpal tunnel syndrome should go away once you have your baby.

-Surgery for carpal tunnel syndrome is only considered when:
+Surgery for carpal tunnel syndrome is usually only considered when:

 This surgery is called carpal tunnel release.
-It involves cutting a ligament that helps form the carpal tunnel.
-This provides more space for the median nerve and relieves pressure.
+It involves cutting the ligament that helps form the carpal tunnel.
+This gives more space for the median nerve and relieves pressure.

 Can carpal tunnel syndrome be prevented?